-Picture what Italy was like when they came.
-That's the culture Sandra and I were taught when we grew up in Scranton.
-When the Italian immigrants came, the culture that was imbued in us from them was the culture of the early 20th century in Italy.
+Picture what life in Italy was like for the relatively low class Italian immigrants who came here [to America in the early 20th century.
+That's the Italian culture Sandra and I were taught when we grew up in Scranton.
 In other words, we were frozen in time.
 Meanwhile, Italy had moved on.
-When Sandra and I went to Italy for the first time in the 1960's, we found the people to be nothing like Italians that we knew...
+When Sandra and I went to Italy for the first time in the 1960's, we found the people to be nothing like Italians that we knew. . .
 "Who are these people?"
 They were educated, modern, sophisticated - that was the biggest impression on both Sandra and me.
 [It] was like, we're more Italian than they are."
 Well, what it means is that we were raised in the old tradition, but meanwhile Italy had modernized and secularized.
 It was a lot different than we pictured.
-That was our first impression of Italy.
+That was our first impression of Italy.82

-Paul and Sandra then realized that Italy, despite its ancient and deep cultural history and preserved ambiance, is not a petrified civilization, a still life to be examined and preserved.
-It is a nation whose various regions continue to change and thrive both separately and collectively, much like the evolution of their families here in America.
+Paul and Sandra then realized that Italy, despite its ancient and deep cultural history is not a petrified civilization, a still life to be examined and preserved.
+Notwithstanding the preservation of its ancient towns and artifacts, it is a nation whose various regions continue to change and thrive both separately and collectively, much like the evolution of their families here in America.